Charles Granville Fortescue: Early military career

 Fortescue returned from West Africa in 1899 to take up the post of private secretary to the Secretary of State for War, the Marquess of Lansdowne, but just before the outbreak of the Second Boer War he went to South Africa as a brigade major in the Natal Field Force under Sir George White.
 He was in the Siege of Ladysmith, and afterwards served as a staff officer in the operations in Northern Natal (including the action at Laing's Nek) and in Eastern Transvaal (including the actions at Belfast and Lydenburg).
 For the last six months of the war he relinquished staff work and commanded a column in the field.
 He was mentioned in despatches four times during the war and awarded the Distinguished Service Order.

-After the war ended, Fortescue stayed on for four months as military secretary to the general commanding the occupation force before returning to regimental duty.
-He left Port Natal on the SS Malta in late September 1902, together with other officers and men of the 2nd Battalion Rifle Brigade who were transferred to Egypt.
+After the war ended, Fortescue stayed on for four months (May to September 1902) as military secretary to General Neville Lyttelton, the general commanding the occupation force in South Africa.
+He left Port Natal on the SS Malta in late September 1902, together with other officers and men of the 2nd Battalion, Rifle Brigade who were transferred to Egypt.
+He was promoted to brevet colonel in July 1905 and lieutenant colonel in December 1907.

 He was appointed a Companion of the Order of the Bath in the 1911 Coronation Honours.
+In December 1911 he was promoted to colonel and, after having commanded a battalion for four years, was placed on half-pay.
+In April 1912, returning to normal pay, Fortescue was promoted to the temporary rank of brigadier general and appointed a brigadier general, general staff (BGGS) of Eastern Command, taking over from Brigadier General Aylmer Haldane.